ethereum/devp2p/caps/eth.md

   no ommer headers can exist.
 - `withdrawals-root` must be present in headers after the [Shanghai fork].
 The field must be absent for blocks before the fork.
 This rule was added by [EIP-4895].
+- `blob-gas-used`, `excess-blob-gas`, `parent-beacon-root`, must be present in headers after the [Cancun fork], and absent for earlier blocks.
+This rule was added by [EIP-4844] and [EIP-4788].
+- `requests-hash` must be present in headers after the [Prague fork], and absent for earlier blocks.
+This rule was added by [EIP-7685].

 For complete blocks, we distinguish between the validity of the block's EVM state transition, and the (weaker) 'data validity' of the block.
 The definition of state